SpinalHDL/VexRiscv/README.md

   Cyclone II -> 94 Mhz 3,187 LUT 2,281 FF
 ```

-There is the a summary of the configuration which produce 1.29 DMIPS :
+There is a summary of the configuration which produce 1.29 DMIPS :

 - 5 stage : F -> D -> E -> M  -> WB
 - single cycle ADD/SUB/Bitwise/Shift ALU